 The 4th of July is one of the biggest holidays of the year.
 People enjoy barbeques, picnics and huge fireworks displays.
 Unfortunately, in the pursuit of fun, safety often gets overlooked.
-This is when accidents happen such as bodily injuries, severe burns, structure fires and/or wild land fires.
-However, many accidents are preventable by taking very simple precautions and by making safety a top priority.
+This is when accidents happen such as bodily injuries, severe burns, structure fires and/ or wild land fires.
+However, many of these accidents are preventable by taking very simple precautions and by making safety a top priority.

-The Moreno Valley Fire Department would like to remind all residents and visitors that personal use of fireworks is illegal in Riverside County; meaning that you may not sell, purchase, transport, store or use fireworks in the County.
+The Moreno Valley Fire Department would like to remind all residents and visitors that personal use of fireworks is illegal in Riverside County.
+The sale, purchase, transportation, storage or use fireworks in the County are very strictly prohibited.

-The cities of Blythe, Coachella, Cathedral City, Desert Hot Springs and Indio are the only cities that allow the sale and use of State Fire Marshal approved "Safe and Sane" fireworks.
+The cities of Blythe, Coachella, Cathedral City, Desert Hot Springs and Indio are the only Riverside County cities that allow the sale and use of State Fire Marshal approved "Safe and Sane" fireworks.
 Fireworks purchased in these cities must not be transported, used or possessed outside of the cities in which they were purchased.

-To report the use of illegal fireworks in non-emergency situations: 951-247-8700 or 1-800-950-2444.
-During the first week in July, please visit our website at www.rvcfire.org and follow the link to view a list of approved public fireworks shows for the 2013 July 4th holiday.
+To report the use of illegal fireworks in non-emergency situations: 951.247.8700 or 800.950.2444.
+During the first week in July, please visit Riverside County Fire www.rvcfire.org and follow the link to view a list of approved public fireworks shows for the 2015 July 4th holiday.